ExaWorks/job-api-spec/specification.md

 ## Interaction with LRMs and Scalability

-Implementations must use bulk status operations when interacting with LRMs.
+Implementations should use bulk status operations when interacting with LRMs.
 Regularly invoking, for example, qstat for each job in a set of many jobs can quickly overwhelm a LRM.
-The solution is to subscribe to asynchronous notifications from the LRM,if supported, or instead use bulk query interfaces (e.g.,  `qstat -a`) to get the status of all jobs and extract the information about the relevant jobs from the result.
+The solution is to subscribe to asynchronous notifications from the LRM, if supported, or instead use bulk query interfaces (e.g.,  `qstat -a`) to get the status of all jobs and extract the information about the relevant jobs from the result.